+Because the distribution of issue types in the reference set is imbalanced, we report macro-averaged precision, recall, and F1-score, computed using the \textit{scikit-learn} library~\cite{pedregosa2011scikit}.
+Macro-averaged metrics weight all classes equally and provide a more appropriate comparison when some categories are underrepresented~\cite{hinojosa2024performance}.
+Table~\ref{tbl:LLMs} presents the performance of the candidate models.

+GPT-4o-mini achieves the highest macro-averaged F1-score of 0.77 and is therefore selected as the issue-type classifier.
+The selected classifier's macro-F1 is also consistent with prior cross-project issue-classification studies, which report F1 or macro-F1 values in the high-0.7 to low-0.8 range under realistic imbalance, multi-label, or label-quality constraints ~\cite{kallis2021predicting,nadeem2021automatic,aracena2024applying,colavito2024impact,colavito2024leveraging}.
+We apply the selected model to the complete closed-issue corpus.
+Issues classified as bug reports proceed to the filtering step described below.

 Bug-related issues that are closed due to being stale, duplicates, or not reproducible are generally unsuitable for empirical analysis, as they do not reflect actionable or validated defects~\cite{li2022follow}.
 Accordingly, such issues must be excluded from our dataset to ensure the validity of subsequent analyses.
 To perform this filtering, we use GPT-4o-mini (selected in the previous classification step) and prompt it to identify bug-related issues closed as stale, duplicate, or non-reproducible (Appendix~\ref{app:prompt}, Listing~\ref{lst:prompt-classification2}).
 Among the 3,591 bug-related issues, 309 issues meeting at least one of these criteria are excluded from the dataset, resulting in a refined set of 3,282 bug-related issues.
 For instance, issue~\cite{issue_stale} is removed during this phase because it was closed as stale.
+This set of 3,282 bug-related issues is retained for the subsequent clustering and manual taxonomy-construction stages.
 Table~\ref{tbl:repo_filter} provides detailed information on the remaining repositories and closed issues at each stage of the filtering process.